She Chose To 'Go Flat' And Wants Other Breast Cancer Survivors To Know They Can Too

 When this happens, do women typically go back for additional surgery?

 It's no small thing to have to go back for another surgery.
 And most insurance companies fight paying for a revision.
-The average breast reconstruction takes several surgeries and they pay for that no problem.
+The average breast reconstruction takes several surgeries, and they pay for that no problem.
 But if the surgeon messes up your mastectomy and leaves extra skin, and you go back and ask for revision, those women are told that's cosmetic surgery and it's not covered.

 So are more women going flat these days?

 There's no evidence that the trend is reversing per se.
 Actually, the number of women who get reconstruction has been going up pretty steadily for lots of reasons, including Obamacare, [which] allowed a lot more women to have insurance coverage.
-I always say I'm not anti-reconstruction; I'm pro information.
+I always say I'm not anti-reconstruction; I'm pro-information.
 I just want people to have good information.

 But what's interesting is that what's happening with flat visibility, especially in the media, is you see more of it.
 There's amazing stuff happening.
 People like Tig Notaro being flat and taking her shirt off during a comedy routine – that was a really big move.

 I'm not sure everyone appreciates this comparison, but because I'm queer, I compare it to coming out of the closet.
 More and more women are seeing flat visibility represented in the media.
 And I think what it's doing is it's allowing women to feel brave.
-They feel like, oh wow, look at what she's doing.
-She's out there, she's flat, she's bold.
+They feel like, "Oh wow, look at what she's doing.
+She's out there, she's flat, she's bold."

 Women are coming into flat groups on Facebook where every Friday it's "Flat and Fabulous Friday."
 People post their outfits for the day, showing how they're rocking their flat chests.
-And there's just so much support and excitement and enthusiasm for really cheering these women on as they move into the world, and just embrace their bodies.
+And there's just so much support and excitement and enthusiasm for really cheering these women on as they move into the world and just embrace their bodies.

-Rachel D. Cohen is an intern on NPR's Science desk.
+Rachel D. Cohen is an intern on NPR's Science Desk.